Skip to contents

 2. Identifying Required Internal Variables

-The package determines which internal variables must be computed to generate the desired output.
-This is done by examining the Variable and Internal_Variable columns in: gcamreport/inst/extdata/template/GCAMversion/common-definitions-template.xlsx (Variable sheet).
+The package determines which internal variables must be computed to generate the desired standardized output.
+This is done by examining the Variable and Internal_Variable columns in in the gcamreport/inst/extdata/template/GCAM_version/common-definitions-template.csv file.
+Notice that it is GCAM version dependent.

 • Recursively searching the Name column in gcamreport/inst/extdata/mappings/GCAMversion/variables_functions_mapping.csv, which corresponds to previously identified Internal_Variable s.